serradura/u-case/README.md

 # But if do you want an automatic way to fail
 # your services if there is some invalid data.
 # You can use:

+# In some file. e.g: A Rails initializer
-require 'micro/service/with_validation'
+require 'micro/service/with_validation' # or require 'u-service/with_validation'

+# In the Gemfile
+gem 'u-service', '~> 0.12.0', require: 'u-service/with_validation'

 # Using this approach, you can rewrite the previous sample with fewer lines of code.

-class Multiply < Micro::Service::WithValidation
+class Multiply < Micro::Service::Base
-  attribute :a
-  attribute :b
+  attributes :a, :b

   validates :a, :b, presence: true, numericality: true

   def call!